 Below is an example of Baroque art and architecture.
 Pay attention to all of the fancy and frilly details.

-While you listen to the music, watch how quickly the man playing the Soprano Recorder moves his fingers.
+While you listen to the following music, watch how quickly the man playing the Soprano Recorder moves his fingers.
 That is a common occurrence in Baroque music.
 It is often some of the most difficult music to master.
 The keyboard instrument you see and hear is a harpsichord (pronounced: harp'-suh-cord).
 The harpsichord was popular before the piano was invented.

 The main differences between the harpsichord and the piano are:

 - The harpsichord plucks the strings and the piano has "hammers" that strike the strings.